rolandjlevy/js-sliders-game/notes.md

 ### Improvements

-- dynamically generate blocks based on dropdown showing 2x2, 3x3 etc
 - sort out scoring: do a check for success
+- improve layout and styling
 - use firebase to store scores

 ### Done
 - change everything to oop
 - create another grid that shows status or change colour of each block to show status
+- dynamically generate blocks based on dropdown showing 2x2, 3x3 etc

 ### nice shuffle function